Dr. Tucker Woods is the Chief Medical Officer at CarePoint Health-Christ Hospital. In his 20-year career in hospital leadership,

-Prior to this role, Dr. Woods has served as our system director for our emergency departments, responsible for providing strategic direction and leadership for all CarePoint Health EDs.
-He has experience in successfully instituting a wide variety of operational and clinical improvements, and a proven track record in recruiting, developing and mentoring skilled, compassionate physicians and mid-level providers over the course of his 16-year career.
+Prior to his role as CMO, Dr. Woods served as our system director for our emergency departments (EDs), responsible for providing strategic direction and leadership for all CarePoint Health EDs.
+He has a proven track record in recruiting, developing and mentoring skilled, compassionate physicians and mid-level providers.
 Dr. Woods has also served as the system lead for CarePoint Health’s Sepsis Program—which has improved both the recognition and treatment of sepsis.

 Earlier in his career, Dr. Woods was Interim Medical Director of Emergency Medicine at Forest Hills Hospital, Chief of Operations and Vice Chair of Emergency Medicine at Lutheran Medical Center and Chair and Chief of Service of Emergency Medicine at Long Island College Hospital/SUNY Downstate Medical Center at LICH.
 While there, he also served as Acting Chief Medical Officer on several occasions from 2008 to 2011.

 Dr. Woods received a bachelor’s degree in Science from the University of Notre Dame, a doctorate in Osteopathic Medicine from Nova Southeastern University and performed his residency at St. Barnabas Hospital/Union Hospital in the Bronx.
 He is a Board Certified Physician in Emergency Medicine and is a member of several professional organizations including the American Osteopathic Association, and the American College of Emergency Physicians.